Growing Cannabis in Coco

 Principle #5: Manage Electrical Conductivity (EC)

 Managing EC is the key to unlocking the full potential of coco and achieving the best harvests.
 You need to monitor the EC of the nutrient solution you are adding (inflow) and the EC of the water that drains through and ends up in the saucer of each plant (run-off).
-The critical number is the difference between the two.
+The EC numbers are important to maintain the best range for the plant.
+However, we learn the most by paying attention to difference between the inflow and runoff EC.

 Monitoring the EC of the run-off gives you advance knowledge of any salt accumulation problems before they affect the plant.
 Measuring the EC of the run-off during a fertigation is a close proxy for measuring the EC of the nutrient solution available to the plant.
 The EC of the run-off is usually slightly higher than the EC of the nutrient solution inflow.
 When this is the case, the run-off is doing its job.
 If the run-off EC number becomes too high, then you can take the appropriate remedial actions.
 In my tutorial, “How to Manage your Cannabis Grow by Measuring Run-off EC”, I explain how to use frequent fertigation and adequate run-off to control the EC of the nutrient solution available to the plant.

 Measuring Electrical Conductivity (EC) is absolutely critical to managing your fertigation strategy and nutrient solution strength.
 The technology involved in measuring EC is rather simple which means that you do not need to invest in an expensive meter.

 Dr Coco’s Guide to Feed and Water Cannabis in Coco